comfysage/evergarden/README.md

 ![preview](images/preview-rust__data.png)

-evergarden is a cozy neovim colorscheme for cozy morning coding.
+evergarden is a comfy neovim colorscheme for cozy morning coding.

 evergarden is inspired by the [everforest colorscheme](https://github.com/sainnhe/everforest).